10 Technologies That Will Revolutionize Healthcare as We Know It

 Technology for Fighting Addiction

 Addiction is no longer a problem that is under-addressed in today’s society.
-With technology taking center stage in healthcare, different digital platforms are being used in fighting addiction.
-For instance, Technology Assisted Care (ATC) is all about the use of technology devices to deliver behavioral treatment directly to patients.
+With technology taking centre stage in healthcare, different digital platforms are being used in fighting addiction.
+For instance, technology-assisted care (ATC) is all about using technology devices to deliver behavioural treatment directly to patients.

 There are also a number of technology-based interventions such as the Therapeutic Education System (TES), a web-based psychosocial intervention treatment for addicts.
 Smokers can also make the most of Project Quit (PQ), a program that teaches them how to get rid of their smoking habits.
 These technology-based systems are revolutionizing healthcare by replicating a therapy program that works.